-The most common cause of sporadic running is dirt.
-The first sign of problems is usually a flickering headlight.
+Dirt is the most common cause of sporadic running.
+The first sign of a problem is usually a flickering headlight.
 Soon your locomotive will be stalling, especially at low speeds.
-For really good operation, both the track and the wheels need to stay clean.
+For good operation, both the track and the wheels need to stay clean.

 Wheels can be cleaned by putting a liquid cleaner on a paper towel across the track.
 Run cars back and forth across the towel until clean.
 Metal wheels stay clean much longer than plastic.
 They track better too.
 Replacements come in all sizes; your hobby shop can help find the right ones for you.

 If your locomotive picks up power from all wheels, you can put one set on the towel and one set on the rails.
 Hold on to the locomotive and turn up the power.
 When one set is clean, switch to the other.
 Contacts or wipers between the wheels and the motor also need cleaning occasionally.
 These can be hard to reach, but a can of compressed air and a drop of a liquid electronics cleaner usually do the trick.